widiramadhan/finpay_money/README.md

 Alternatively, your editor might support flutter pub get.
 Check the docs for your editor to learn more.

 Open your build.gradle in android/build.gradle
-Add a line in repositories like this
+Add it in your root build.gradle at the end of repositories:

 ```bash
 allprojects {